Phones · Resale guide

 |---|---|---|

-Annual running cost estimate: Budget ₹1,500-₹3,000 for wear-and-tear at this age, plus one major repair (like a battery or screen) likely in the next 1-2 years.
+Annual running cost estimate: ₹1,500-3,000 budget for wear-and-tear at this age, plus one major repair likely in years 3-4 of ownership.

 Known Issues — Reported by Real Vivo V40 Owners

 Funtouch OS Bloatware and Notifications.
-A common complaint across Vivo forums is the amount of pre-installed apps and persistent notifications from Vivo’s own services.
-While some can be disabled, it can be an annoyance for users preferring a cleaner Android experience.
+Forums like Reddit’s r/androidindia often mention Vivo’s Funtouch OS having a fair amount of pre-installed apps and sometimes aggressive notifications from system apps.
+While some can be uninstalled or disabled, it can be an annoyance for users preferring a cleaner Android experience.

 Warranty Status Timeline